sharwell/developer.rackspace.com/docs/blockstorage/quickstart.rst

 Update Snapshot
 -----------------

-To modify a snapshot's metadata, its name and description to be precise, follow the code shown below:
+To modify a snapshot's display name and/or description, follow the code shown below:

 .. include:: samples/update_snapshot.rst